ly199106/ly199106.github.io/_posts/2016-01-21-About Evan Spiegel.md

 ---
-layout: post
+layout: blog
-title:  "About Evan Spiegel"
+title:  About Evan Spiegel
 date:   2016-01-21
-categories: Collections
+categories: blog
+tags: [tags for the post, is here]
+summary: Here is a summary of the post
+image: /images/blog/blogging-again.png
 ---
-The following question is interesting,since I have never found similar question in Zhihu,it is a question about Evan Spiegel,one of the richest man born in 1990s,in Quora:
+The following question is interesting,since I have never found similar question in Zhihu,it is a question about Evan Spiegel,one of the richest man born in 1990,in Quora:

 ### Q:Why does Evan Spiegel own snapchat if he doesn't know programming?